 - People with skin irritations or Psoriasis near the treated area

-PMU also isn’t done on skin that’s recently been tanned.
+PMU also shouldn’t be done on skin that’s recently been tanned.

 Generally, it isn’t advisable for pregnant and nursing women to get PMU, tattoos, or piercings due to the possibility of an infection or the transmission of diseases such as HIV and hepatitis.

-An additional reason you should wait until you’ve had your baby is the fact that facial tissue retain more fluid during pregnancy and the skin is stretched, so the PMU marks might “move” once everything goes back to normal and you could end up with unnatural positioning.
+An additional reason you should wait until you’ve had your baby is the fact that facial tissue retains more fluid during pregnancy and the skin is stretched, so the PMU marks might shift and move once everything goes back to normal and you could end up with unnatural positioning.

-It should also be noted that the safety of the use of pigments on pregnant women hasn’t been tested, but certain types of henna are safe, so if you’re really impatient about getting your brows done, the henna brows present an alternative.
+It should also be noted that the safety of the use of pigments on pregnant women hasn’t been tested.

 For more information, read our detailed article on how permanent makeup affects MRI.

-A specific form of permanent makeup is a scar camouflage – injecting pigments into a discolored area (scars of any kind, vitiligo patches, birthmarks, stretchmarks, age spots…) of the skin in order to blend it in.
+A specific form of micropigmentation is scar camouflage – injecting pigments into a discolored area (scars of any kind, vitiligo patches, birthmarks, stretchmarks, age spots…) of the skin in order to blend it in.

-The risks of this corrective form of PMU are the same as those already mentioned, nut it should be noted that, as a rule, the scar should be at least 6 months old.
+The risks of this corrective form of PMU are the same as those already mentioned, but it should be noted that, as a rule, the scar should be at least 6 months old.

 With all these removal options, there’s the risk of permanent scarring and residual discoloration, not to mention the change in skin texture.
 So unless the results are completely intolerable, perhaps it’s best to let the pigments fade naturally.